 In This Article

-Peruvian balsam is a natural balsamic resin producing essential oil.
-The latter is obtained by steam distillation of the balm or by extraction with volatile solvents of its resinoid.
-The balm, meanwhile, is extracted directly from the trunk of the balsam of Peru which is collected either by partially burning its bark to easily detach it, or by wrapping a cloth around an incision previously made in its trunk. the linen is impregnated with the balm, it is enough just to recover it by heating it.
-In perfumery, Peruvian balsam is considered to be an excellent fixer.
-It is mainly used in amber, leather or vanilla fragrances.
+Peruvian balsam is a natural balsamic resin that produces an essential oil.
+This oil is obtained through steam distillation of the balm or extraction with volatile solvents from its resinoid.
+The balm is extracted directly from the trunk of the Peruvian balsam tree, either by partially burning its bark to detach it easily or by wrapping a cloth around an incision previously made in the trunk.
+The cloth becomes impregnated with the balm and is then heated to recover it.
+In perfumery, Peruvian balsam is considered an excellent fixative and is mainly used in amber, leather, or vanilla fragrances.

-Peruvian balm is very popular for its sweet scent reminiscent of caramel.
-It is notably present in Eau de Lacoste, Eau des Merveilles d'Hermès and Love Chloé Eau Intense by Chloé.
+Peruvian balsam is highly appreciated for its sweet scent reminiscent of caramel.
+It can be found in various fragrances such as Eau de Lacoste, Eau des Merveilles d'Hermès, and Love Chloé Eau Intense by Chloé.
 As a versatile and aromatic ingredient, Peruvian balsam continues to be a popular choice for perfumers looking to create enchanting scents.